 Go to their website or call their admission’s office to ask about weighted and unweighted High School GPA for admissions.

-5 Tips for How to Improve High School GPA
+7 Tips on How to Raise Your GPA in High School

-Remember when I said you could get $100,000 dollars to the University of Alabama or a full tuition + room and board scholarship to Alfred State College in New York?
+Remember when we said you could get $100,000 dollars or full tuition + room and board scholarship in different universities?

-Well, these scholarships are ONLY available if you maintain a strong GPA.
+Well, these scholarships are only available if you maintain a strong GPA.
 Lucky for you, it is NEVER too late to increase your GPA.
 Here are five steps you should take in order to get admitted and win that coveted scholarship:

 1. Start Strong

-Your first 2 years of High School set the foundation for your High School GPA.
-To make them count, students need to:
+Your first two years of High School set the foundation for your High School GPA.
+To make them count, you need to:

 Essentially, you want to avoid damage control (a bad grade that you have to scramble to raise).
 Some colleges will drop your Freshmen grades, but don’t get stuck pulling straws — put in the work NOW so you don’t have to later.

 2. Get a Tutor

-Well, first-off, tutoring isn’t just for students who are struggling.
+Tutoring isn’t just for students who are struggling.
 This is also one of the most important steps on how to raise your GPA in high school.
 Think of it this way: Even the most accomplished novelist still needs an editor to go over their work.
 Even the most accomplished athlete still hires a personal trainer.

 How expensive is tutoring??

 Let me show you something.

-Here’s an example of what it can mean to pay for academic tutoring: With a little help, your student can boost their High School GPA and unlock hundreds of potential scholarships and college admissions.
+Here’s an example of what it can mean to pay for academic tutoring: with a little help, you can boost your High School GPA and unlock hundreds of potential scholarships and college admissions.

 3. Talk to your Teachers

-Trust me when I say you should always, always, always talk to your teachers about how to do well in their class.
+Trust us when we say you should always, always, always talk to your teachers about how to do well in their class.
 It’s a no-brainer — It’s THEIR class, and THEY are the ones giving you grades for the assignments.
 Plus, they want you to succeed.